parrt/msds692/notes/excel.md

 <img src=figures/csv-funny-char.png width=600>

 That weird `<A8>` character is ASCII code 168 (or A8 in hexadecimal).
 It turns out it's weirder than you think and is actually a two-byte character `U+00AE` encoding the registered trademark symbol &#x00AE;.
-From experience with these data formats, it means that Excel is saving things using a [UTF-8](https://en.wikipedia.org/wiki/UTF-8) text encoding.
-Encoding is essentially ASCII but anything above code 127 gets encoded with more than one byte.
+From experience with these data formats, it means that Excel is saving things using a "Latin-1" text encoding (0..255 char values).
+That encoding is essentially ASCII but anything above code 127 is Euro-specific.
 So, we need to fix that by stripping those out.

 We can accomplish that using the [iconv](https://www.gnu.org/software/libiconv/) command from the terminal: